“Assumption is the mother of all screw-ups.” (Wethern’s Law of Suspended Judgement) – Paul Duvall

 What Causes Scope Creep?

-While there can be many causes of scope creep in software product development, here are my top five:
+While there can be many answers to what causes scope creep in software product development, here are my top five:

 - Weak or inexperienced project management leadership.